j-maynard/j-maynard/README.md

 * Nintendo Switch OLED
 * SteamDeck (512GB Model)
-* XBox Series X (unloved and seldom used)
+* Xbox Series X (unloved and seldom used)

 Top PC games I can normally be found playing include World of Warcraft, Minecraft, Diablo 4 and Diablo 3.
-On the console my XBox is mostly unloved favouring Switch Games like Cult of the Lamb, Splatoon, Zelda and Pokemon.
+On the console, my XBox is mostly unloved favouring Switch Games like Cult of the Lamb, Splatoon, Zelda and Pokemon.

 The kit that makes up the rest of My Home Rig is: